Best AIWB Holster Options for Appendix Carry: Reviewed

 Tier 1 Concealed Review

 As much as I love my Craft Holster, my preferred appendix carry material will always be Kydex.
 Why?
-Well, I simply grew so fond of the every satisfying clicking sound when holstering my pistols.
+Well, I simply grew so fond of the satisfying clicking sound when holstering my pistols.
 And I’m quite convinced the Axis Elite, an AIWB kydex holster and mag pouch combo by Tier 1 Concealed, rightfully deserves one of the top spots on today’s list.

 Tier 1 Concealed Holster Pros and Cons